Advertiser Disclosure

 The Big Tip: Don’t Cancel, Let the Airline Cancel for You

 If your flight is still operating, resist the urge to proactively cancel.
-Many Middle Eastern airlines offer generous change policies during irregular operations, but if you cancel voluntarily, you could be forced to pay the airline’s standard change or cancellation fee.
+Many Middle Eastern airlines offer generous change policies during irregular operations, but if you cancel voluntarily, you may still be required to pay the airline’s standard change or cancellation fee.

 Instead, monitor your booking closely.
 If the airline cancels or significantly changes your flight, you’re typically entitled to: